 Anxiety has been on the increase anyway in recent years and GP’s had already been facing an uphill battle against it, dishing out anti-depressants and recommending talking therapies but not necessarily being able to provide the therapies or fund them.

 If talking therapies are accessible, there are lengthy waiting periods through the NHS of several months and when you are suffering with stress, anxiety or depressive symptoms you need help sooner, rather than later.
+A recent 2021 government survey estimates that 30% of people in the UK are suffering with moderate to severe symptoms of depression.
+Also, that 25% of people are reporting episodes of anxiety.

 There are reasons for this increase in anxiety which many sufferers are unaware of and that it is often due to the change in vibration and frequency of planet Earth after the consciousness shift at the end of 2012.
 See Schumann Resonance